 The Indian didn’t understand.
 The other judge pulled off his hat and patted his head to indicate ‘hogshead.’
-The Indian said now he understood -- implying the judge was a drunkard and hog-like.
-The assembled crowd "fell into a great fitt of Laughter, even to Roreing."
-Silence is commanded, but to no effect: for they continued perfectly Shouting.
-Nay sais his worship, in an angry tone, if it be so, take mee off the Bench.
+The Indian said now he understood — implying the judge was a drunkard and hog-like.
+The assembled crowd ‘fell into a great fitt of Laughter, even to Roreing,’ wrote Madame Knight.

 …on training dayes The Youth divert themselves by Shooting at the Target, as they call it, (but it very much resembles a pillory,) where hee that hits nearest the white has some yards of Red Ribbin presented him, Wch being tied to his hatband, the two ends streaming down his back, he is led away in Triumph with great applause, as the winners of the Olympiack games.

 The Lower Classes

 They mourn for their Dead by blacking their faces and cutting their hair after an Awkward and frightful manner; But can’t bear You should mention the names of their dead Relations to them: they trade most for Rum, for which they’d hazard their very lives; and the English fit them Generally as well by seasoning it plentifully with water.

 An Intricate Way of Trade

-Sarah Kemble Knight aimed much of her satire at the local merchants and their bumptious customers:
+Sarah Kemble Knight aimed much of her satire at the local merchants and their bumptious customers.

-Now, when the buyer comes to ask for a commodity, sometimes before the merchant answers that he has it, he says, is Your pay ready?
-Perhaps the Chap Replies Yes: what do You pay in? says the merchant.
+“Now, when the buyer comes to ask for a commodity, sometimes before the merchant answers that he has it, he says, is Your pay ready?,” she wrote.
+“Perhaps the Chap Replies Yes: what do You pay in? says the merchant.”

 The diarist conceded the residents of Connecticut Colony weren’t stupid, even if they dressed plainly and their houses weren’t too clean: